-Residual adverse effects would occur gradually over the long term from the development of the permanent 645-acre Lone Star Pit, the development rock stockpiles, and the clay borrow pit that would remain unreclaimed.
+Residual adverse effects would occur gradually over the long term from the development of the permanent 645-acre Lone Star Pit and the clay borrow pit that would remain unreclaimed.
 The other proposed facilities would be reclaimed according to the final approved closure and reclamation plan.